rabbitmq/rabbitmq-oauth2-tutorial/README.md

 - an OAuth 2.0 **authorization server** running and
 - RabbitMQ server configured to use the above authorization server.

 This guide uses UAA as the authorization server to demonstrate the majority of the uses cases and/or configurations.
-However, there is a section called [Use different OAuth 2.0 servers](#use-different-oauth2-servers) which does a basic demonstration of connecting RabbitMQ against other authorization servers.
+However, there is a section called [Use different OAuth 2.0 servers](#use-different-oauth2-servers) which shows how to configure RabbitMQ with other authorization servers.

 ### Use Symmetrical digital signing keys